neilsteven1997/cybersecurity/security-audits/botium-toys/botium-toys_2026-02-22.md

 **Compliance checklist**

-**Question:** _Then, select “yes” or “no” to answer the question: Does Botium Toys currently adhere to this compliance best practice?
+**Question:** _Select “yes” or “no” to answer the question: Does Botium Toys currently adhere to this compliance best practice?_
-_

 **Payment Card Industry Data Security Standard (PCI DSS)**